 I love making up a batch of baked strawberry crumbles and storing them in the fridge for breakfast on a busy morning.

 The kids think they are the best 'special treat' and having breakfast ready and waiting definitely makes for a smoother morning routine.
 Especially on busy school days.

 My husband loves grabbing one and having it with some yogurt for his mid-afternoon snack.
 They make for a great little sweet pick-me-up, and they are really no hassle at all to prepare, as they bake right in the mason jar itself, which is all the better in my books 🙂 Get the kids involved and have them put

 I use these little mason jars as they are the perfect size for individual desserts.

-When strawberry season is in full swing we usually tend to hit up the farmers markets and buy them by the tray.
+When the strawberry season is in full swing we usually tend to hit up the farmer's markets and buy fresh strawberries by the tray.
 They get super cheap and save really well in the freezer, which is especially good if you are going to be using them in baked dishes or smoothies where they don't have to look perfect.

 If you need some other strawberry dishes to use up a glut then look no further.
-We are slightly obsessed with these little red gems and use them in so many ways s except to see many more strawberry recipes coming your way over the next few weeks!
+We are slightly obsessed with these little red gems and use them in everything from salads to sauces.

 If you try out these baked strawberry crumbles in mini mason jars then be sure to let me know what you think!
 What else do you bake in your mason jars?
 Happy eating.